African Cinemas Make a Comeback

 The award-winning Chadian Mahamat-Saleh Haroun single-handedly revived Le Normandie, in the capital N’Djamena.
 And in Burkina Faso, another mythical cinema, Guimbi, in the country’s second-largest city of Bobo Dioulasso, is under reconstruction.
 The work started in mid-2015 and is the initiative of local filmmakers, along with the help of friends in Belgium and France.
 One hall will open later this year, and the full complex will be finished in 2018.

 And, in Ouagadougou, this year’s FESPACO coincided with the opening of a new screening venue, the Canal Olympia Yennenga, a $3.2 million, 300-seat theater that is powered by solar panels.
+People will surely love this.

 TOP: Senegalese actress Mouna N’Diye takes part in a memorial ceremony in tribute of the pioneers of African cinema at the FESPACO film festival in Ouagadougou, Burkina Faso.
 AFP/GETTY IMAGES